taccho18/c8y-docs/content/users-guide/administration-bundle/business-rules.md

 Alarm mapping enables you to change the severity and text of alarms to adapt them to your business priorities.
 For example, a loss of the connection to a device is by default a MAJOR alarm but may be critical to you.
 To change this, add an alarm mapping to change alarms related to connection losses to CRITICAL.

+>**Requirements** ROLES & PERMISSIONS:
+>- To see the *Alarm mappings** page and view alarm mappings: Permission type "Audits" with permission level READ
+ - To manage audit logs (create, update, delete): Permission type "Audits" with permission level ADMIN

 Click **Alarm mapping** in the **Business rules** menu to see a list of all alarm mappings.

 <img src="/images/users-guide/Administration/admin-alarm-mapping.png" alt="Alarm mapping">